 Dr. Perera said that encouraging people to work from home also had a number of positive externalities that would positively impact the environment and the country’s economy.
 Working remotely reduced private vehicles on the road and congestion in public transport, making travelling to and from work a more pleasurable experience.

 “Sri Lanka spends a lot of dollars on importing fuel.
 Fuel imports can be drastically reduced by having people work from home.
 There will be less emissions that reduces the impact on the environment and it will reduce congestion, which is a major problem.
 I consult for a number of hospitals and one of the biggest complaints is that the ambulances get stuck in traffic,” he said.

 Working from home also boosted productivity, Dr. Perera added.
 Research from the US had shown that productivity doubled when employees worked from home.

 “Some people have told me that government servants are not working properly when they are at home.
 That’s because we have not set systems and protocols in place.
 There are many ways of ensuring that people work, from high tech solutions to just setting targets.
-President Gotabaya Rajapaksa comes from a computer science background, I think he is the ideal leader to promote remote working,” Dr. Perera said.
+President Gotabaya Rajapaksa comes from a computer science background services like this providers of IT support agency, I think he is the ideal leader to promote remote working,” Dr. Perera said.